+nclud ed exp laining the reasons t shareholder s, investors and the iled explanation should be e market in general have e.
 1. That the bylaws of listed companies do not limit the maximum number of votes that may be cast by one shareholder or contain other restrictions that hinder the takeover of control of the company through the acquisition of shares on the market.

-- 2. When the listed company is controlled, pursuant to the meaning established in Article 42 of the Commercial Code, by another listed or non-listed entity, and has, directly or through its subsidiaries, business relationships with such entity or any of its subsidiaries (other than those of the listed company) or carries out activities related to the activities of any of them, this is reported publicly, with specific information about: - a) The respective areas of activity and possible business relationships between, on the one hand, the listed company or its subsidiaries and, on the other, the parent company or its subsidiaries. - b) The mechanisms in place to resolve any conflicts of interest that may arise.
-Complies [] Complies partially [] Explanation [] Not applicable [X] - 3.
-That, during the course of the ordinary general shareholders' meeting, complementary to the distribution of a written Annual Corporate Governance Report, the chairman of the board of directors makes a detailed oral report to the shareholders regarding the most material aspects of corporate governance of the company, and in particular: - a) Changes that have occurred since the last general shareholders' meeting. - b) Specific reasons why the company did not follow one or more of the recommendations of the Code of Corporate Governance and, if so, the alternative rules that were followed instead.

-4. The company should define and promote a policy for communication and contact with shareholders and institutional investors within the framework of their involvement in the company, as well as with proxy advisors, that complies in full with the rules on market abuse and gives equal treatment to shareholders who are in the same position.
+Complies [ X ] Explanation [ ] 2.
+Com busii com When the listed company is controlled, pursuant to the meaning established in Article 42 of the Commercial Code, by another listed or non-listed entity, and has, directly or through its subsidiaries, business relationships with such entity or any of its subsidiaries (other than those of the listed company) or carries out activities related to the activities of any of them, this is reported publicly, with specific information about: a) - reas of activity and posubsidiaries and, on the • ween, on the one hand, t ts subsidiaries. he listed b) The mechanisms in place to resolve any y conflicts of i nterest that may a rise.
+Complies [ ] Complies partially [ ] Explanation [ ] Not applicable [ X ] 3. distr mak ibution of a writter es a detailed oral re of the ordinary general Annual Corporate Go Eport to the sharehold pany, and in particular vernance Rep ers regarding ort, the chairman of the board of directors a) Changes that hav ve occurred since the la ast general sh areholders' meetir ng. b) Specific reasons why the company did not follow one or more of the recommendations of the Code of Corporate Governance and, if so, the alternative rules that were followed instead.
+Complies [ X ] Complies partially [ 1 Explanation [ ] 4. - itact with shareholders proxy advisors, that complies in full with the rules on market abuse and gives equal treatment to shareholders who are in the same position.
 The company should make said policy public through its website, including information regarding the way in which it has been implemented and the parties involved or those responsible for its implementation.

-Further, without prejudice to the legal obligations of disclosure of inside information and other regulated information, the company should also have a general policy for the communication of economic-financial, non-financial and corporate information through the channels it considers appropriate (media, social media or other channels) that helps maximise the dissemination and quality of the information available to the market, investors and other stakeholders.
+Further, without prejudice to the legal obligations of disclosure of inside information and other regulated information, the company should also have a general policy for the communication of economic-financial, non-financial and corporate information through the channels it considers appropriate (media, social media or other channels) that helps maximise the dissemination and quality of the information available to the market, investors and other stakeholder c